Cost of Living in Tennessee [2025]

 What Salary Do I Need to Live in Tennessee?

-The good news is that average salary index in Tennessee is $62,000 per year, which is roughly $29.81 an hour, and well over the cost of living.
-Similarly, according to the U.S. Census Bureau, the median household income in Tennessee is $58,516.
+The good news is that the average salary in Tennessee is $71,000 per year, which is roughly $34 an hour, and well above the cost of living.
+Similarly, according to the U.S. Census Bureau, the median household income in Tennessee is $67,631, or approximately $33 per hour.

 How Much Is Transportation in Tennessee?

-Getting around in Tennessee can add up, with average annual transportation costs of $10,349 for a single individual, according to the MIT Living Wage Calculator.
-For a family of four, consisting of two working parents with two children, you can anticipate paying around $17,359 in transportation costs on an annual basis.
+Getting around in Tennessee can add up, with average car-based transportation costs of $10,319 for a single individual (roughly $860 per month) per year, according to the MIT Living Wage Calculator.
+For a family of four, consisting of two working adults and two children, anticipate paying around $17,308 in car-based transportation costs on an annual basis (or about $1,442 per month).

-Every county within the state has a public transportation of sorts, with a wide range of services, including fixed-route service, demand-response service, express buses, local shuttles, and complementary paratransit per the Americans with Disabilities Act (ADA).
-You can view an extensive list of the available public transportation options available in Tennessee through the state’s Department of Transportation Public Transit Services website.
+Every county within the state has a public transportation system (of sorts), offering different services, which may include fixed-route service, demand-response service, express buses, local shuttles, and complementary paratransit services, as mandated by the Americans with Disabilities Act.
+You can view an extensive list of the available public transportation options in Tennessee through the state’s Department of Transportation Public Transit Services website.

-While it is easiest to have reliable transportation of your own, public transportation is still a viable option in Tennessee.
-To get a better idea of the annual costs of public transportation, take a look at the costs associated with the major cities in Tennessee:
+While it is easiest to have reliable transportation of your own, public transportation is still an option in Tennessee.
+To get a better idea of the annual costs of public transportation, take a look at the costs of monthly public transit passes associated with the major cities in Tennessee, according to Numbeo:

 The state, as a whole, continues to make strides in improving its public transportation options.
-For example, Nashville Mayor John Cooper just announced a $53.7 million proposal that would provide WeGo Public Transit services funding.
+For example, Nashville just approved the “Choose How You Move” referendum, which is a $3.1 billion plan to improve public transportation and mobility around the city.

 Hot chicken and fries from Nashville, TN